Academic Support Program

 The Academic Support Program is designed to help 1L students in the Fall and the Spring semesters and then beyond the 1L year.

-“When I mention to those outside of Penn that I direct the Academic Support Program here, I invariably get the question: ‘why would any Penn Law student need academic support?’
+“When I mention to those outside of Penn that I direct the Academic Support Program here, I invariably get the question: ‘why would any University of Pennsylvania Carey Law School student need academic support?’
 It’s a great question, because indeed, we have some of the brightest students in the country enrolled at this school.
 But I always give the same answer: everyone needs support at some point in his or her law school career.

 And that’s why I consider my job as Director of the Academic Support Program to be a pleasure.
 If a student needs help, I am there to help in whatever way I can.
 Make an appointment with me for any reason – to discuss studying or exam-taking techniques, class selection, or general academic questions.”